 Pale Blue.

-We will also help agency leaders, funders, and evaluators better attend to EDI concepts as they involve community members and people with lived expertise in their planning and evaluation activities.
+We will also help agency leaders, funders, and evaluators better attend to DEI concepts as they involve community members and people with lived expertise in their planning and evaluation activities.
 We will provide sample requests for proposals that illustrate how to build some of these concepts into actual funding announcements and a funder’s checklist of key dimensions to consider.

 Learning Objectives